STRIPERSPACE.COM LOGO

-When you fish with a teaser, you are using a large lure and a smaller one at the same time.
+When you cast a lure with a teaser in front of it, you are using a large lure and a smaller one at the same time.
 The teaser fished in front of the larger lure looks like a small baitfish being chased by a larger one.
 Sometimes you can catch a double header.

 If you are going to be throwing lures, you can add a teaser and be throwing two lures at once.
 Maybe you will catch a double header.